 - Innovative modes of publishing and disseminating research

 All attendees, including speakers, pay a registration fee of £200 (standard), £120 (unemployed/unaffiliated) or £95 (student), which includes entrance to all conference talks, lunches and refreshments over the weekend and a Friday evening civic reception, courtesy of The Rt Hon The Lord Provost of Glasgow.
 A Saturday evening conference dinner (£33) and university accommodation may be booked during registration.
 The student residences are located 15 minutes’ walk from the venue, with a choice of standard and ensuite options (c. £24, £42).
 In both cases, clusters of 3-5 private bedrooms share a kitchen space.

-Registration is likely to open in late March/early April.
-All subscribers to our mailing list, and shortlisted speakers, will receive an email alert when registration goes live.
 Publishers on our mailing list will receive instructions towards the end of April regarding booking display stands and inserts.
 Publisher attendance fees are set at the same rate as the standard delegate fee, but with VAT added.